 Colonel Trinh Tieu narrates:

 General Hieu's working style drew admiration and respect from soldiers at all levels at the 22nd Infantry Division, and everybody was proud to serve under his command.
-Toward those under his command, he was magnanimous, intelligent, nonpartisan, incorruptible, accepting bribery from no one.
-Toward American and allies units, he commanded extreme respect and admiration for his dedication to the country and to the army.
+Toward those under his leadership, he was magnanimous, intelligent, nonpartisan, incorruptible, accepting bribery from no one.
+Toward American and allies units, he commanded extreme respect and admiration for his dedication to the country and the army.
 In order to defend the sovereignty of the ARVN, General Hieu had to stand up against the American Commanding Lieutenant General of the 1st Field Task Force stationed in Nhatrang, who ordered the 22nd Division to put an infantry regiment commanded by a colonel under the disposition (OPCON) of a captain commander of a district in the Pacification and Development Program.
-This issue led to a complicated and heated argument, and General Lu Lan, the Commanding General of 2nd Corps had to step in to mediate both sides.
+This issue led to a complicated and heated argument, and General Lu Lan, the Commanding General of II Corps, had to step in to mediate both sides.

 In 1966, American and allies units disembarked at Qui Nhon.
-In Binh Dinh Province there were 3 divisions: American 1st Cavalry Division in An Khe, Korean Tiger Division in Van Canh, and Vietnamese 22nd Division in Ba Gi.
+In Binh Dinh Province there were three divisions: American 1st Cavalry Division in An Khe, Korean Tiger Division in Van Canh, and Vietnamese 22nd Division in Ba Gi.
 At the early stage, the three Vietnamese, American and Korean general staffs frequently visited each other.

 Major General of the Korean Tiger Division was very arrogant.
 He considered himself as a competent general because he had graduated from the US Army Command and General Staff College, Fort Leavenworth, Kansas.
 One day, he visited the 22nd Division.
-During the conversation, he constantly prided himself for graduating from that prestigious institution.
+During the conversation, he constantly prided himself on graduating from that prestigious institution.
 The Korean Army had very few people capable of attending this college.
 He asked Major General Hieu how many ARVN officers had undergone this training.
 Major General Hieu courteously responded: He did not know how many in the ARVN, but in the 22nd Division, himself and Lieutenant Colonel Le Khac Ly, the chief of staff had graduated from that institution.
-The Korean Major General of the Tiger Division opened wide his eyes with surprise and from there on he started to respect Major General Hieu and his general staff.
+The Korean Major General of the Tiger Division opened wide his eyes with surprise, and from there on he started to respect Major General Hieu and his general staff.

 Captain Tran Hoai Thu writes: